Margo MacDonald: Parliamentary career

 By the mid-1990s, she had returned to the SNP and in 1999 she was elected to the Scottish Parliament, representing the Lothians.
 She earned a high media profile by her outspoken views on a number of issues, including sex workers' rights and MSPs' salaries.
 She quickly established herself as a rebel within the party, and was disciplined in 2000 for missing a parliamentary vote without permission and briefing a Sunday newspaper against party policy.
 Meanwhile, she lost influence with the party leadership, firstly under Alex Salmond and then John Swinney, for being in the SNP Fundamentalist mould and having supported Alex Neil in the party leadership election in 2000.

 In 2002, MacDonald was ranked fifth on the SNP list for Lothians for the 2003 Parliament election, effectively ending her chances of being re-elected as an SNP MSP.
 In response, there were a spate of resignations from the party, and MacDonald decided to instead stand as an independent.
 For this, she was officially expelled from the SNP on 28 January 2003.
 Her diagnosis with Parkinson's disease became public knowledge at this time, ostensibly in an effort to diminish her electoral prospects.
 MacDonald, who had known about the diagnosis for six years, said it had been leaked to the press by "forces of darkness" in the SNP, but a spokesperson insisted that the leak did not come from within the party.

 She was re-elected as an independent MSP at the 2003 Scottish Parliament election, and again in 2007 and 2011.
 After her 2007 re-election MacDonald stood to become Presiding Officer, but lost the ballot to Alex Fergusson.
 During her time in parliament as an independent politician, she championed controversial causes, including the legalisation of assisted suicide.

 In the run-up to the 2014 Scottish independence referendum, MacDonald asked the UK's Security Service for assurances they would not interfere in the referendum process, suggesting that the security services "have people in the SNP".

 Death

-MacDonald died at her home in Edinburgh on 4 April 2014, aged 70.
+Margo died at her home in Edinburgh on 4 April 2014, aged 70.
 As she was elected as an independent regional MSP, according to the provisions of the Scotland Act 1998, her seat was left vacant until the 2016 Scottish Parliament election.
 Shortly after her death, it was confirmed that political leaders would pay tribute to her at a special session of the parliament.